 - Return your completed license to the county clerk.

 - Await your certified certificate by mail.

 - Change your name using your certified certificate.

-Your officiant has one month to return your signed license after the ceremony.
+You or your officiant have one month to return your signed and completed marriage license after the ceremony.
 The longer they wait, the longer your name change gets delayed.

 Divorce name change

 You can change your name after divorce in Kentucky using a certified copy of your divorce decree.
 Where you divorced doesn't matter: KY or out-of-state.